kevinburke/public-comments/belmont-general-plan/README.md

 First, some background:

-- Since 2010, San Mateo County has added 158,000 jobs and only 30,000 new housing units.
+- Since 2010, San Mateo County has added 75,000 jobs and only 4,000 new housing units.
 As a result, there are more workers competing for fewer apartments.

-- Since 2014, the [average rent in San Mateo County has increased by 20%][rent].
+- Since 2010, the [average rent in San Mateo County has doubled][rent].

-- Unemployment in San Mateo County is currently at 3%, which is extremely low.
+- Unemployment in San Mateo County is currently at 2.7%, which is extremely low.

 These data points suggest that the area desperately needs more housing.
 However, the draft EIR [suggests Belmont should add 3,300 jobs and only 1,500 housing